eclipse-archived/ceylon-lang.org/documentation/1.1/tour/annotations.md

 <!-- try: -->
 <!-- check:none:Annotations M6 -->
-    "An annotation.
-This interface encodes constraints upon the annotation in its type arguments."
+    "An annotation constrained to appear only on certain program elements, and only with certain values..." shared interface ConstrainedAnnotation<out Value=Annotation,
-    shared interface ConstrainedAnnotation<out Value, out Values,
+                                           out Values=Anything,
-                    in ProgramElement>
+                                           in ProgramElement=Nothing>
             of Value
             satisfies Annotation<Value>
             given Value satisfies Annotation<Value>